djordjejankovic10/community-bloom-portal/priority-3-commenting-experience.md

 As a mobile app user, I want to view comments on posts so I can follow community discussions.

 **Acceptance Criteria:**
-- Tapping comment button or comment count opens post details view showing:
+- Tapping comment count opens post details view showing:
   - Original post content at top (fully expanded)
   - Comments section below with chronological ordering (oldest to newest)
   - Each comment includes: